 Errors can lower our credit score, which might result in less favorable terms or being denied credit, while fraudulent activity can indicate identity theft.

-There are three credit reporting bureaus: Equifax, Experian, and Transunion.
-Every company that accesses a person’s credit information uses one of the three.
 It’s critical to check each one, as they often contain different information.
 You can check your credit report once a year for free or anytime someone denies you credit.

 To make it easy, the starting point to check all three is Annual Credit Report.